alexfernandez/inits/README.md

 ### inits.start(callback)

-Add an asynchronous callback to be invoked when starting (after initialization).
+Add an asynchronous callback to be invoked when starting (start phase, after init).

 ### inits.stop(callback)

-Add an asynchronous callback to be invoked when stopping.
+Add an asynchronous callback to be invoked when stopping (stop phase).

 ### inits.finish(callback)

-Add an asynchronous callback to be invoked before finishing.
+Add an asynchronous callback to be invoked before finishing (finish phase, after stop phase).

 ### inits.standalone(callback)